Chapter 33 BWV 52 Falsche Welt, dir trau ich nicht

-C 52 may also be compared with C 199, a cantata for soprano, which lacks a chorus or even a closing chorale.
-It was an arrangement of an earlier work which Bach presented as his first solo cantata at Leipzig, perhaps not entirely successfully (see vol 1, chapter 14).
+C 52 may also be compared with C 199, also a cantata for soprano, which lacks a chorus or even a closing chorale.
+In the form of an arrangement of an earlier work, Bach presented it as his first solo cantata at Leipzig, perhaps not entirely successfully (see vol 1, chapter 14).
 It is a dramatic chamber piece, bearing us along that well-furrowed pathway from sin to redemption.
 At Leipzig it was performed for the eleventh Sunday after Trinity.

 C 139 (vol 2, chapter 24) opens with the only large choral movement of these three works, a fantasia of the type common within the second cycle.
 The theme is similar to that of the earlier work, dealing with the trust we must maintain in the God who will always remain our friend.
 Only He can guard us from our misfortunes and the enemies who, in envy and loathing, might direct us falsely.
 The bass aria is one of the most strikingly original in the whole canon, incorporating eleven sections, three textual themes and frequent changes of time and tempi.
 There can be little doubt of the influences of contemporary operatic practices here.

 The textual theme of the false world pitted against the true God also pervades C 52 which, as is so commonly the case in Bach’s third or fourth cantatas written for a particular day, is the most personal of the group.
 Couched in first person terms throughout, it takes us on an excursion from an initial position of distrust in this dishonest world to the ultimate one of steadfastness at the hand of God.